aurorasmiles/WorldGuardDocs/source/config.rst

-    nether-portal-protection,TRUE,Whether any portal travel that might lead to portal creation in a protected area should be blocked. set-parent-on-claim,,A region ID that newly created regions with :doc:`self-serve region claiming <regions/claiming>` automatically get assigned as `parent <../regions/priorities/#inheritance>`_. location-flags-only-inside-regions,FALSE,Whether locations for location-type :doc:`regions/flags` have to be whithin the corresponding region. max-region-count-per-player:,,"The maximum number of regions that can be claimed by a player (via :doc:`self-serve region claiming <regions/claiming>`).
+    nether-portal-protection,TRUE,Whether any portal travel that might lead to portal creation in a protected area should be blocked. set-parent-on-claim,,A region ID that newly created regions with :doc:`self-serve region claiming <regions/claiming>` automatically get assigned as `parent <../regions/priorities/#inheritance>`_. location-flags-only-inside-regions,FALSE,Whether locations for location-type :doc:`regions/flags` have to be whithin the corresponding region. titles-always-use-default-times,TRUE,Set this to true if you use greeting/farewell titles and another plugin makes the titles disappear too quickly. max-region-count-per-player:,,"The maximum number of regions that can be claimed by a player (via :doc:`self-serve region claiming <regions/claiming>`).
 This setting can differ per permission-group if new entries are added below (like for 'default'). 'default' is the default limit.
 If a player is a member of several groups that are listed, then the player receives the highest limit."
     "    default",7,(See above.)